JAlcocerT/RPi/_posts/2023-10-20-rpi-iot-dht1122-mongo.md

 ![Desktop View](/img/RPi4-DHT22-FlowChart.png){: width="972" height="589" }
 _From DHT sensor to Metabase - Our Workflow_

 >  We can use Raspberry Pi 64 bits for this project.
-Or to run the Python script in a 32bits RPi and Mongo Docker image in ARM64/X86.
+ Or to run the Python script in a 32bits RPi and Official Mongo with Docker image in ARM64/X86.
-We can use unofficial **apcheamitru/arm32v7-mongo** image as well {: .prompt-info }
+We can use unofficial **apcheamitru/arm32v7-mongo** image as well.
+For Metabase visualization, we need x86.
+{: .prompt-info }

 ### The Sensor: DHT11 or DHT22